CALCRIM No. 3117. Armed With Firearm: Knowledge That Coparticipant Armed (Pen. Code, § 12022(d))

 blocks away from scene of rape insufficient to show available to defendant].)

-If the case involves an issue of whether the principal was armed “during the
+If the case involves an issue of whether the principal was armed “in the

-commission” of the offense, the court may give CALCRIM No. 3261, In
+commission” of the offense, the court may give CALCRIM No. 3261, While

 Cal.4th 98, 109 [104 Cal.Rptr.2d 753, 18 P.3d 674]; People v.
 Masbruch (1996) 13